Liouville quantum gravity and the Brownian map I: The QLE(8/3,0) metric: Introduction

 \begin{lemma} The $\lawonall^{x \to y}$ conditional law of $\qlegrowthleft$, $\qlegrowthright$ given $(\CS,x,y,\qlegrowthleft|_{[0,\stoppingleft]}, \qlegrowthright |_{[0,\righthit]})$ is the same as the $\lawonall^{y \to x}$ conditional law of $\qlegrowthleft$, $\qlegrowthright$ given $(\CS,x,y,\qlegrowthleft|_{[0,\lefthit]}, \qlegrowthright |_{[0,\stoppingright]})$. \end{lemma}

 Intuitively, sampling from either conditional law should amount to just continuing the evolution of $\qlegrowthleft$ and $\qlegrowthright$ on $\CS$, beyond their given stopping times, independently of each other.
-However, it will take some work to make this intuition precise.
-The remainder of this subsection provides a short overview of the argument.
+However, it will take some work to make this intuition precise and we will carry this out in Section~\ref{sec::metric}.